JuanMartinez503/brem-coding-project/README.md

 ## Overview

 Welcome to the Brem Coding Challenge - Login and Sign-Up Form edition!
 This challenge focuses on building a simple login and sign-up form.
-Your objective is to implement the form functionalities and log the entered data to the console.
-Please read through this README for detailed instructions.
+My objective is to implement the form functionalities and log the entered data to the console.

 ## Challenge Description